Tufts-University/Denoising2PImages/README.md

     - **Default = ' '**
 - `val_seed` (integer):
     - Controls which ROIs are included in Training and Validation
-    - If the input is `None`, a hard-coded split will occur
-    - TODO: remove the hardcode option, currently being used for a rapid check on pretrained models
-    - Split ratio is currently 8 Validation ROIs and 35 Training ROIs
     - **Default = 0**
 ### Model Specfic Config:
 **RCAN config**